Grab a hen do bargain, amazing packages starting from £50pp Hen Deals >

 2. Help the Bride Change

-Help her change and take care of the wedding dress and bridesmaids dresses!
+Help her change into the party gown and take care of the wedding dress and the bridesmaids' dresses!

 This is a party, after all.
 Actually, scrap that, it isn't just a party, it's your best mate's wedding, and you're going to enjoy yourself because this is a moment that deserves to be celebrated!